IanniMuliterno/solidity_practice/README.md

 * Event practice

    A contract that allows user registration and notifies everytime a new user is added.
+Solidifying `event`skills.

  ## Source
  [solidity documentation](https://docs.soliditylang.org/en/v0.8.25/)